Roman-Supernova-PIT/detect_supernova/README.md

 ## Step 1: Setup Container Environment

-Please login to https://jupyter.nersc.gov/hub/home and open a terminal window.

 This package is compatible with the Roman Supernova PIT environment used to run `phrosty`:

 https://github.com/Roman-Supernova-PIT/phrosty/tree/main/examples/perlmutter

-Before using `detect_supernova`, first follow the `phrosty` Perlmutter setup instructions and ensure that you can run 'phrosty' interactively.
-You can stop following 'phrosty' instructions at the "Running with the Nsight Profiler" section.
+Before using `detect_supernova`, first follow the `phrosty` Perlmutter setup instructions and ensure that you can run `phrosty` interactively.
+You can stop following `phrosty` instructions at the "Running with the Nsight Profiler" section.

 Once `phrosty` is working, return to the same directory where you setup the `phrosty` environment and proceed with Step 2.